Are All Attribution Companies Unbiased and Independent As They Claim?

 We believe that our transparent approach not only created trust with our clients, but also with our partners and the market at large.
 After all, ad networks don’t want to be discriminated by an attribution platform because they selected not to buy its products or services.
 They also don’t want to be pushed to buy services or products in order to get ‘special treatment’.

-2. Selling data
+2. Selling or exploiting customer data

 Independent means we have the freedom to do what’s needed to make our clients successful without any conflicts of interest.
 Attribution providers cannot be independent when they sell media, services or products to ad networks.
+Specifically, the attribution provider’s founders and senior executives can’t invest in privately held media companies.
+If they do, there is not only a conflict of interest between the company and its clients, but also between its founders/executives, the company itself, its employees and other shareholders.

 AppsFlyer statement: We will continue to do whatever it takes to remain independent.
 We do not and will never sell data or media.
 We do not and will never sell products or services that can negatively impact our clients’ interests.
+AppsFlyer’s founders and executives will not invest inprivately held media companies.
+Specifically, we will never provide any special treatment to any of our partners for any reason.

 4. Investors and shareholders